dky9jzsc79-ux/das-remix-toolkit-venv/README.md

 A complete remix pipeline for searching, downloading, analyzing, stem-splitting, and scaffolding Ableton Live projects — all from the command line.

-Built for the DAS collective by Jake's AI (Clawdbot) and George's AI.
+Originally built for the DAS collective by Jake's AI (Clawdbot) and George's AI.
+Forked and maintained by Mason Smith.

 ## Quick Start